IBM/logmet-client-njs/README.md

 The `sendData` function, as shown in the sample above, takes the following parameters in that order:

 * the object to be send to Logmet.
-* the Elasticsearch type to be associated with the object.
 * the Bluemix space id corresponding to the owner of the data.
 If the constructor was called with a regular tenant id, that is, `isSuperTenant` was set to `false`, then the value of this parameter must match the id given to the constructor.
 Differently, if the constructor was called with `isSuperTenant` set to `true`, then the value of this parameter will contain a Bluemix space id corresponding to the tenant who will own the data, on behalf of whom the _supertenant_ is sending the data.
 * A callback function, indicating whether the data was accepted or not.